bebound/bebound.github.io/content/posts/how-to-disable-auto-strip-in-charfield-in-django.md

 `==`

+## REST Framework {#rest-framework}

-If you use Django REST framework to modify model, you only need to change the serializer.
+If you use Django REST framework to edit data, you only need to change the serializer.

 ```python3
 class TestSerializer(serializers.HyperlinkedModelSerializer):